 Symptoms of Traumatic Brain Injuries

-There are many indicators that a person has suffered trauma to the brain, including:
+According to Mayo Clinic, there are many indicators that a person has suffered trauma to the brain, including:

 - Difficulty communicating